 They’re easy to understand

-There’s something between the five-minute clips your French teacher showed in class and full-on movies.
+There’s something in between the five-minute clips your French teacher showed in class and full-on movies.
 Often overlooked by French teachers as a learning material, French cartoons are a step up in difficulty from small clips or audio specifically made for learners, while still being much easier to understand than your average French movie.

 Watching a cartoon is like listening to someone next to you in an otherwise quiet room.
 You’ll be amazed at the ease with which you can follow 30 minutes to an hour of content while still training your brain to stay in “French mode” for extended periods.

-Learn children’s vocabulary
+They teach you children’s vocabulary